gusreid/gus-reid/content/articles/the myth of instant enlightenment.md

 I didn’t know what to do with this at the time, but I knew I had had a breakthrough into a fundamental aspect of reality.
 Later on during the workshop I began opening into this experience more and more.
 My mind was no longer solely fixated on objects, but was now beginning to include the space in which they were held.
 I was walking in the woods when suddenly it was as if my entire experience flipped inside out.
 "I" became the "space" in which objects appeared.
 I became the **context** to the **content** of reality.

-This was mind-blowing, so I told Peter about it.
-I was disappointed because he told me to keep working, that what I had experienced was not what were contemplating (which was to have a direct experience of my true nature).
+This was a mind-blowing experience that opened up a portl into a new way of being in the world.

 That was in 2017.
 I did virtually nothing with that until 2020, when I began to have a series of breakthroughs into the same distinction.
 I won’t go into all the details but I had two or three **big-whammy** experiences that blew my mind.
 But no sooner had they appeared, they vanished.